-On Saturday, May 4, the „March for Science“ will take place again in Göttingen under the local banner „Science is for Everyone” – the third anniversary of this worldwide event.
+On Saturday, May 4, the „March for Science“ took place again in Göttingen under the local banner „Science is for Everyone” – the third anniversary of this worldwide event.

-A „Warmup“ will take place at 10 a.m. at the Gänseliesel, where the public is invited to participate in family-friendly activities, interact with „Ask me anything“ scientists and „Humans of Science“, and a chance for community input regarding science advocacy.
+A „Warmup“ took place at 10 a.m. at the Gänseliesel, where the public was invited to participate in family-friendly activities, interact with „Ask me anything“ scientists and „Humans of Science“, and a chance for community input regarding science advocacy.

 - Prof. Dr. Ulrike Beisiegel, President, Georg-August-University Göttingen